NumEconCopenhagen/projects-2024-emil-og-simon/dataproject/README.md

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:
 #%pip install git+
 ``pip install matplotlib-venn``

+NB: we find that python might report some problems with "Display" in our py-file.
+However, it does not seem to have any influence on running the project and the results.
+We have not been able to find out why it does so.
+We hope it does not cause any problems for you.